-There are four main types of pantry pests in Nassau County that homeowners often deal with: Indian meal moths, cigarette beetles, drugstore beetles, and sawtooth grain beetles.
-While they are all able to contaminate your food, it can be useful to know how to tell them apart.
+Homeowners often deal with four main types of pantry pests in Nassau County: Indian meal moths, cigarette beetles, drugstore beetles, and sawtooth grain beetles.
+While they can all contaminate your food, it can be useful to know how to tell them apart.
 So, we’ve created a short guide to help you identify common pantry pests:

 - Indian meal moths: This species lays their eggs in many pantry items, and their larvae then eat through the nutrients to grow.
 The larva of the Indian meal moth is a cream color with a brown head.
 When full-grown, these moths are reddish-brown with striped wings.

 - Cigarette beetles: These beetles grow to be less than 1/8 of an inch long and light brown.
-They are a round shape, and they get their name because they are often found in stored tobacco.
+They are round, and they get their name because they are often found in stored tobacco.

 5 Food Related Pantry Pest Prevention Tips

 Pantry pests can come inside in a few different ways, but one of the main ways an infestation starts is when you purchase items from the store that are already infested.
 While this is rather gross to think about, it’s important to know the signs of pantry pests so you can avoid buying these items.

 Overall, you can greatly reduce the risk of a pantry pest infestation by knowing how to look for infested food and store pantry items properly.
 Here are five ways to do so: